csc-training/portable-gpu-programming/kokkos/06-poisson/README.md

    CPU cores / threads, does the performance improve when using more threads?

 5. Compare the performance to serial version as well as the difference between OpenMP and GPU versions.

+6. Try to specify the layout explicitly as LayoutLeft and LayoutRight, and investigate how that affects performance both on OpenMP and device (CUDA/HIP)